Live stream your Riverside recording session on YouTube to reach a broader audience.

 - Join a studio as a host or producer.

-- At the top of the studio, click +Live stream.
+- At the bottom of the live stream panel, click + Add destination.

 - Select